Braeger Chevy helped make these videos

 While following the instructions provided in your Accord's owners manual and in this video will help minimize the risk of injury.
 The best way to avoid injury is to never get under your vehicle while it is jacked up.
 Remember also, that even if your car is jacked up properly, another car could hit it and knock it over; therefore, be sure to give careful consideration to your environment before raising your car.

-Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb2008 Honda Accord EX-L 3.5L V6 Sedan (4 Door)
+If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2008 Honda Accord EX-L 3.5L V6 Sedan (4 Door)